abhishek12234/Face-Recognition-With-Face-Updation-using-Nvidia-Jetson-Nano/README.md

 # Face-Recognition-With-Face-Updation-using-Nvidia-Jetson-Nano

 # Facial-Recognition-with-Gender-Detection
-This is a Facial-recognition project which will also classify gender
+This is a Facial-recognition project which will also Update Face record

 # Benefits -
 As we all know that many Machine-Learnig based project reqiures altest 2-3 similar kind of images to train & ofcourse a lot of time to train all the things BUT here it requires just one good* image of the person and thats all needed for recognition.